The short answer is no, but it depends on a few other factors.

 Money earned from employment during marriage is community property in Washington, including deferred compensation like pensions and 401ks.
 Non-community property states often consider money earned during marriage to belong to both parties too.
 The part of a retirement account that is divisible at...Read more »

-When you say that your spouse will not sign divorce papers, I will assume that you have filed for dissolution, then tried to work out a settlement that you think is fair but he/she doesn't, so she won't "join" in the petition, which is what WA state calls it when the spouse agrees with the terms of...Read more »
+When you say that your spouse will not sign divorce papers, I will assume that you have filed for dissolution, then tried to work out a settlement that you think is fair but he/she doesn't, so she won't "join" in the petition, which is what WA state calls it when the spouse...Read more »

 Are there any orders from the court preventing you from being in the home?
 If not, the likely answer is that you can go back to the house.
 If the house has been the family home for the three years of marriage and there is not a court order preventing you from going back you have as much right as...Read more »